ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`nouserlog`    | Don't store a user-bot log
 |`tmp=xxx`     | name relative or absolute path to where you want the TMP folder to be.
 Do not add trailing `/`
 |`crashpath=xxx`     | file to write about fatal Linux signals that will be outside of the cs folder `/`
+|`windowsbuglog=xxx` | names a WINDOWS directory to replicate the BUGS.txt log file outside of the CS directory area
+|`linuxsbuglog=xxx` | names a LINUX directory to replicate the BUGS.txt log file outside of the CS directory area

 ## Execution options
 | option           | description